Luqmaan-io/memory-card-game/README.md

 ---

 ### Future UX Goals
-Planned enhancements to improve engagement and replayability:
+Planned enhancements to improve engagement, accessibility and replayability:
+- **Clear ARIA labels** and descriptive **alt text** for all card elements.
 - **End-of-Game Modal:** Show completion time, attempts, and allow users to enter their name.
 - **Leaderboard Integration:** Save and display top scores/times from all players.
 - **Win Detection:** Automatically detect when all pairs are matched.